Tag: RAG

 1. What’s the Difference Between RAG and Large Language Models (LLMs)?

-RAG API (Retrieval-Augmented Generation API) and LLMs (Large Language Models) are distinct components in natural language processing.
+RAG API (Retrieval-Augmented Generation API) and LLMs (Large Language Models) work in tandem.

 LLMs (Large Language Models), on the other hand, constitute a broader category of language models like GPT (Generative Pre-trained Transformer).
 These models are pre-trained on extensive datasets, enabling them to generate human-like text for various natural language processing tasks.
 While they can handle retrieval and generation, their versatility extends to various applications, including translation, sentiment analysis, text classification, and more.